Core Course 1: Urban and Regional Research

 After completion of the course, participants will be able to:

-• position their own research within the larger framework of research on cities and regions;
+• Position their own research within the larger framework of research on cities and regions;

-• understand and appreciate various approaches to a particular theme;
+• Understand and appreciate various approaches to a particular theme;

-• explore and possibly adopt research directions that have proven their value in other thematic areas of urban and regional research.
+• Explore and possibly adopt research directions that have proven their value in other thematic areas of urban and regional research.